Page

 settings.
 It is interesting that you can still recognize

-principle -- use the largest brush stroke that is
+There's a principle -- use the largest brush stroke

-comfortable.
-Here, the brush strokes are too small, I
+that is comfortable.
+Here, the brush strokes are

-beginning to feel that the brush strokes effect is more
+I am beginning to feel that the brush strokes effect

-effective when the lighting is more dramatic.
-The
+is more effective when the lighting is more dramatic.

-original image here has more subtle & gentle lighitng.
+The original image here has more subtle & gentle

-I could make improvement via tweaking, but I'm not sure the end
+that I could make improvement via tweaking, but I'm not

 |